 May I bring my dog?

-- We encourage you to bring your existing family pets so we can introduce the pets and assess their interaction with your potential adopted pet.
+- When you do visit us to meet the dog you have applied for, we encourage you to bring your existing family pets so we can introduce the pets and assess their interaction with your potential adopted pet.
 We do want to understand your pet’s temperament prior to the visit.

 - Please note that since we are licensed by the NC Department of Agriculture, we are required to have a copy of rabies and parvo distemper vaccinations for each pet that is brought on to our property.
 If you bring your pet to Godbey Creek, you’ll need to text, email OR bring a copy of the rabies and parvo/distemper vaccinations.
 We won’t retain a copy of these records but are simply required to have them available should our state inspector show up during your visit.